The purpose of an Anti-virus

-Use following link to download free version of BitDefender Antivirus https://www.bitdefender.com/solutions/free.html
+Use the following link to download the free version of BitDefender Antivirus https://www.bitdefender.com/solutions/free.html

 It also includes HTTP scanning (protecting you if you conduct transactions online), a firewall and parental controls, and it looks for Windows viruses as well as Linux ones.
 Also similar to standard antivirus software, it has a nice graphical interface and allows you to scan all the way down to individual files if you choose.

 There are two negatives, though.
 First is that this program isn’t open-source or free (you only get a one-month trial before you have to pay).
 Second, you have to buy a license for at least five machines; you can’t get it for just one computer.